 The Company entered into a lease agreement commencing October 1, 2021 with Altman Investment Co, LLC ("Altman") for9,396 square feet of office and laboratory space located at 10865 Road to the Cure, Suite 150, in San Diego, California.
-Under the terms of the lease, the base rent will be approximately \$0.6 million per year, which rent is subject to a 3.0% annual rent increase during the initial lease term of five years, plus certain operating expenses and taxes.
+Under the terms of the lease, the base rent will be \$48,859 per month, for which the Company received certain rent abatements during the initial year.
+Additionally, the rent is subject to a 3.0% annual rent increase during the initial lease term of five years, plus certain operating expenses and taxes.
 The lease contains an option for Capricor to renew for an additional term of five years.
-The Company estimates the aggregate ROU asset and liability to be approximately \$2.7 million relating to this lease as of the commencement date of October 1, 2021.
-In June 2022, the Company entered into an amendment to the lease increasing the square footage to 9,485 square feet with a monthly lease payment of \$49,322 per month effective July 1, 2022.
-Additionally, the amendment modified the expiration date to occur on September 30, 2026.
+Effective July 1, 2022 the Company entered into an amendment to the lease increasing the square footage to 9,485 square feet with a monthly lease payment of \$49,322 per month.
+In November 2022, we entered into an amendment increasing the square footage to 9,605 square feet with a new monthly lease payment of \$51,444 per month effective December 1, 2022.

-Effective November 1, 2021, the Company entered into a vivarium agreement with Explora BioLabs, Inc. ("Explora") for vivarium space and services.
-Under the terms of the agreement, the base rent will be \$4,021 per month for an exclusive large vivarium room.
+Effective November 1, 2021, the Company entered into a vivarium agreement with Explora BioLabs, Inc. ("Explora"), a Charles River Company, for vivarium space and services.
+Under the terms of the agreement, the base rent will be \$4,021 per month for an exclusive large vivarium room located in San Diego, California.
 The lease term is for one-year and will automatically renew for additional successive one-year renewal terms unless either party provides the other party with 60-day written notice prior to the end of the then-current term.
 For ASC 842 purposes, we applied a lease term of five years.

 The long-term real estate operating leases are included in "lease right-of-use assets, net" on the Company's condensed consolidated balance sheet and represent the Company's right-to-use the underlying assets for the lease term.
-The Company's obligation to make lease payments are included in "lease liabilities, current" and "lease liabilities, net of current" on the Company's condensed consolidated balance sheet.
+The Company's obligation to make lease payments are included in "lease liabilities, current" and "lease liabilities, net of current" on the Company's condensed consolidated balance sheet

 The table below excludes short-term operating leases.
-The following table summarizes maturities of lease liabilities and the reconciliation of lease liabilities as of June 30, 2022:
+The following table summarizes maturities of lease liabilities and the reconciliation of lease liabilities as of September 30, 2022:

-2022 (remainder of the year) \$ 321,677
+2022 (remainder of the year) \$ 196,588

-2023 656,678
+2023 790,922

-2024 674,931
+2024 755,815

-2025 693,732
+2025 699,848

-2026 562,627
+2026 539,821

-Total minimum lease payments 2,909,645
+Total minimum lease payments 2,982,994

-Less: imputed interest (171,296)
+Less: imputed interest (202,584)

-Total operating lease liabilities \$ 2,738,349
+Total operating lease liabilities \$ 2,780,410

 Included in the condensed consolidated balance sheet:

-Current portion of lease liabilities \$ 579,672
+Current portion of lease liabilities \$ 697,561

-Lease liabilities, net of current 2,158,677
+Lease liabilities, net of current 2,082,849

-Total operating lease liabilities \$ 2,738,349
+Total operating lease liabilities \$ 2,780,410

 Other Information:

-Weighted average remaining lease term 4.29 years
+Weighted average remaining lease term 3.83 years

-Weighted average discount rate 2.75%
+Weighted average discount rate 3.61%